cwi-dis/mobile-har-tutorial/README.md

 model = load_model('./tensorflow_pb_models/model_hcd_test.h5')
 # model.load_weights("model_weights_ucd.h5")

-# All new operations will be in test mode from now on.
+## All new operations will be in test mode from now on
 K.set_learning_phase(0)

-# Serialize the model and get its weights, for quick re-building.
+## Serialize the model and get its weights, for quick re-building
 config = model.get_config()
 weights = model.get_weights()

-# Re-build a model where the learning phase is now hard-coded to 0.
+## Re-build a model where the learning phase is now hard-coded to 0
 new_model = Sequential.from_config(config)
 new_model.set_weights(weights)